About Beautiful Dingbats

-Beautiful Dingbats is a collection of Unicode tools to help you stand out on the internet.
+Beautiful Dingbats is a collection of tools, tricks, and articles to help you stand out online.

 Hi I'm John.
 I made this site because I was tired of getting so little traction for my online projects.

 I used to make something, release it to the world, and then…nothing.

 I have dreams, and a dog to feed.
 If I’m going to be a professional internet person, I need to prove I can make a really popular website.